Collated by Chaim Freedman,

 John H. lists a number of those counterrevolutionary exploits committed by the Makhnoites.
 The authors of the Anarchist FAQ charge the Bolsheviks with having "engineered" Makhno's outlawing and expulsion from the Red Army.
 But even when he was a commander in the Red Army, Makhno sabotaged defense of the social revolution, from commandeering supply trains to refusing to collect surplus grain for the Soviet government, while engaging in an anti-Bolshevik ideological campaign.
 This campaign directed at the Bolsheviks, the lone group in the revolutionary crisis of 1917 to fight for a regime based on soviet power and spearheading its defense, could only serve White Guardism.
 For example, in May 1919, while still allied with the Red Army, Makhno adopted a neutral position toward Grigorev who was calling for an alliance of all anti-Bolshevik forces, including the White armies.

-Makhnoite movement, Trotsky recognized that the conflict between the Red Army
+movement, Trotsky recognized that the conflict between the Red Army and Makhno

-and Makhno was not one primarily between the ideas of Marxism versus anarchism
+was not one primarily between the ideas of Marxism versus anarchism but rather

-but rather involved defense of the Soviet workers state against
+involved defense of the Soviet workers state against peasant-centered counterrevolution.

-these loyalties were dictated not by ideological but by class conflicts.
-German
+loyalties were dictated not by ideological but by class conflicts.
+German and

-and Austrian occupation delayed the development of the Russian Revolution in
+Austrian occupation delayed the development of the Russian Revolution in the

 The anti-state prejudices of the Makhnoite leadership, shared by its peasant base, led them into the camp of enemies of the Soviet state power.
 But this anti-authoritarian "principle" was one of the few that the Makhnoites respected when confronted by the practical realities of the Civil War.
 Achieving military success meant forced conscription, summary executions and recruiting anti-Semitic pogromists into their ranks; hostility toward the Bolsheviks meant establishing an alternative government hostile to the central Soviet workers state.
 As anarchist historian Paul Avrich wrote in his sympathetic account of Makhno (Anarchist Portraits ):